 This Sangria jelly is just like drinking a sangria–only it’s spreadable.

-It’s the sweet and spicy taste of sangria with every bite, whether you spread it or serve it.
+It’s sangria’s sweet and spicy taste with every bite, whether you spread it or serve it.

 This Sangria jelly is quick and easy to make and is always appreciated as a gift.

 You don’t have to wait for the fruit to be in season…wine is always in season, right?!

 Some people like to drink a bottle of wine, some prefer to make jelly with it, and still, some of us like the benefits of sipping the wine while making the jelly.

 Dust off the cutting board and make an amazing cheese board with a side of this Sangria Jelly.